 The objective of the project is to improve NFI's (Netherlands Forensic Institute) missing person screening and matching routine for victim identification based on DNA profiles.
 A particular aim is to enable NFI to handle the screening and matching task in case of a large national disaster with many unidentified victims.
-An additional aim is to help ICMP (International Commission on Missing Persons, Bosnia) with software to improve their kinship analysis system, which is, for instance, used for analysis of data from mass graves in the Balkan and international disasters such as the tsunami in 2004 and the hurricane Katrina in 2005.
+An additional aim is to help ICMP (International Commission on Missing Persons, Bosnia) with methods to improve their kinship analysis system, which is, for instance, used for analysis of data from mass graves in the Balkan and international disasters such as the tsunami in 2004 and the hurricane Katrina in 2005.

 One of the tasks of forensic research --such as is performed at the NFI -- is the identification of unidentified victims through screening and matching of their DNA profiles against the DNA profiles from relatives of missing persons.
 In this task, the quality of the match is obviously of great importance for humanitarian reasons, and, to some extent, economic reasons as well.
 The matching task is often indirect (if there is no material of the missing person him/herself) and should be performed using statistical methods.
 Bayesian networks are very well suited to model the statistical relations of genetic material of relatives of the missing persons are used in the screening phase.
 As a result, with these models correct matches can be found at the cost of much less false hits than with more straightforward methods which do not take pedigree information into account.
-An additional advantage of a Bayesian network approach is that it makes the analysis tool more transparent and flexible, allowing to incorporate other factors that play a role - such as measurement error probability, missing data, statistics of more advanced genetic markers etc.
+Another important advantage of a Bayesian network approach is that it makes the analysis tool more transparent and flexible, allowing to incorporate other factors that play a role - such as measurement error probability, missing data, statistics of more advanced genetic markers etc.

 The proposed ICIS project Bonaparte will be part of NFI's Napoleon project.
-Napoleon's aim is to develop new software for the NFI for the identification of unidentified victims through screening and matching of their DNA profiles against databases with DNA profiles of relatives from missing persons.
+Napoleon's aim is to develop Bayesian network methods and software for the NFI for the identification of unidentified victims through screening and matching of their DNA profiles against databases with DNA profiles of relatives from missing persons.
 Bonaparte will be the technical core in Napoleon.
-The Bonaparte project will design and develop flexible and transparent models using automatically generated Bayesian networks and Bayesian inference methods, enabling to correctly do kinship analysis on the basis of DNA profiles combined with pedigree information.
+The Bonaparte project will research, design and develop flexible and transparent models using automatically generated Bayesian networks and Bayesian inference methods, enabling to correctly do kinship analysis on the basis of DNA profiles combined with pedigree information.
 In addition, the Bonaparte project will develop a graphical user interface for forensic analysts.
 Means for communication with other NFI systems (e.g. for the DNA-data input) will also be implemented.
+These will be generic, such that Bonaparte can be coupled to systems in e.g. other forensic institutes such as ICMP as well.

 The project will have two phases.
-One in which the basic functionality will be implemented, to be finished in 12-2008, one for extended and advanced functionalities, to be finished in 10-2009.
+Assuming start data 1-3-2008, in phase 1 the basic functionality will be implemented, to be finished in 12-2008.
+Phase 2 is for extended and advanced functionalities, to be finished in 10-2009.